Privacy & Data Handling

 sessionStorage | Temporary session tracking | Until the tab/browser is closed |

-localStorage | Persistent SDK data stored under _OPC | Up to 365 days (or until manually cleared) |
+localStorage | Persistent SDK data stored under _opc | Up to 365 days (or until manually cleared) |

 Session Data (Without Consent)